 Do you need any more information/evidence eg statistics, consultation?
 If so, how do you plan to address this?

 No

 How have you taken/will you take the potential impact and evidence into account?
-In the development of the policy as part of options development / appraisal.
+N/A

 How do you plan to monitor the impact and effectiveness of this change or decision?